smnh/TransitionJs/README.md

 - `options.duration`: The [`time`](https://developer.mozilla.org/en-US/docs/Web/CSS/time) assigned to the `transition-duration` (optional)
 - `options.delay`: The [`time`](https://developer.mozilla.org/en-US/docs/Web/CSS/time) assigned to the `transition-delay` (optional)
 - `options.timingFunction`: String specifying the `transition-timing-function` (optional)
+- `options.continueFromCurrentValue`: If set to `true` when a transition is in-flight, the current property value of the in-flight transition is used as the starting value for the new transition.
+If set to `false` or not specified, the in-flight transition ends before the new transition begins using the `form` property value as the starting value.
+This flag is ignored if there is no in-flight transition.
+If not specified, the `continueFromCurrentValue` property of the transition is used. (optional)
 - `options.onTransitionEnd`: Function which is invoked when the property have finished its transition (optional)

 The options object may be used directly in `properties` array, then it will be transformed to `TransitionProperty` automatically.

-As with the `transitionOptions`, the `onTransitionEnd` function will be invoked with two arguments, the transitioned element, and a boolean value indicating if the property have finished its transition naturally (by firing `transitionend` event) or not (e.g.: as a consequence of another transition that begin transitioning this property while it is already being transitioned).
+As with the `transitionOptions`, the `onTransitionEnd` function will be invoked with two arguments, the transitioned element, and a boolean value indicating if the property have finished its transition naturally (by firing `transitionend` event) or not (e.g.: as a consequence of a new transition that began transitioning this property while it was already being transitioned by an in-flight transition).